 Among the key components of the proposal: Limiting solitary confinement for juveniles, allowing juveniles to seek a reduction in sentencing after 20 years served, boosting prisoner rehabilitation programs and, most important, affording more independence to jurists in sentencing low-level lawbreakers.

 “For the first time, we are cutting back many of the most severe mandatory minimums so they apply more fairly.
-We are bringing real reform to our prisons that give low-risk inmates the chance to return to society earlier, with better prospects,” said Senator Charles Grassley (R-IA), co-sponsor of the measure.
+We are bringing real reform to our prisons that give low-risk inmates the chance to return to society earlier, with better prospects,” said Sen. Charles Grassley (R-Iowa), co-sponsor of the measure.

 Overjoyed with the proposal, President Obama issued a statement which read: